Last Updated on 19 September, 2022 by Samuelsson

 Being inventive and not dismissing ideas before testing them is key to creating trading strategies and survive in the game!

 Common Trading Styles To Base Your Ideas On

-Now, as you remember, we outlined two ways you could go about to create a strategy.
+Now, as you remember, we outlined two ways you could go about creating a strategy.
 The first one was to try to build a specific type of trading strategy, while the other option was to test random ideas.

 Now, if want to start with a specific type of strategy, you might want to know the most common strategy types.
 Let’s have a look at three of them!

 1. Mean Reversion

 Mean reversion is the tendency of markets to revert to their mean.
 This means that those markets usually overextend to either side, to then revert back to the mean.
-If a market has moved too much to the downside we say that it’s oversold, and if it has moved too much too the upside, we say that it’s overbought.
+If a market has moved too much to the downside we say that it’s oversold, and if it has moved too much to the upside, we say that it’s overbought.

 When we build mean reversion strategies, we aim to define the oversold and overbought thresholds.
 That’s where the market is likely to soon turn around!